Jin dynasty (1115–1234): Taizong (1123–1135)

 The Jin decided to invade the Song in the fall of 1125.
 Within a few months, they had occupied most of Shanxi and Hebei.
 In early 1126, the Jin army crossed the Yellow River and laid siege to the Song capital of Kaifeng.
 Due to considerations for material losses that the Jin army would have incurred from a prolonged siege, the Jin commander, Wanyan Zongwang (Wolibu, second son of Aguda), withdrew with heavy concessions from the Song.
 The Song ceded the three prefectures of Taiyuan, Hejian, and Zhongshan, representing the majority of Shanxi and Hebei's territory.
 The Song was also forced to pay a large indemnity in silver, silk, and coins worth 180 years of annual payments.
 The prince of Kang, a younger brother of Emperor Qinzong, was sent to Zongwang's camp along with the high ranking official Zhang Bangchang as hostages.
 After a week of negotiations, the siege of Kaifeng was lifted on 10 February 1126.
 A mistake that the Song had made during this invasion was the removal of the defensive forest that was planted along the Song-Liao border.
 Because of the removal of this landscape barrier, in 1126/27, the Jin army marched quickly across the North China Plain to Bianjing (present-day Kaifeng).

 Conflict between the Jin and the Song recommenced almost immediately after the Jin army withdrew.
 It is uncertain what caused the second campaign but the Jin may have believed that the Song were weak enough to be completely defeated.
 The Jin accused the Song of inciting former Liao generals to attack the Jin, breaking the agreed upon truce.
-The Jin forces crossed the Yellow River in the winter of 1126-27 and laid siege to Kaifeng again.
+The Jin forces crossed the Yellow River in the winter of 1126–27 and laid siege to Kaifeng again.
 After heavy fighting, the Jin army succeeded in breaking Kaifeng's defenses and entered the city on 9 January 1127.
 The Song emperors Qinzong and Huizong were captured along with a host courtiers and family members in what is known as the Jingkang Incident.
 Huizong and Qinzong were demoted to commoners, forced to pay ritual obeisance to Aguda at his mausoleum, wear mourning dress, and were eventually enfeoffed as marquises with the titles of Muddle Virtue and Doubly Muddled.
 Huizong died in 1135 in Wuguocheng, a town near the Songhua River.
 Six Song princesses were married into the Wanyan clan.
 The Jin treated their Song royal hostages better over time in order to use them as a bargaining tool against the Southern Song.
 However this ended when Qinzong died in 1156, depriving the Jin of their primary hostage.
-The prince of Kang was enthroned as the new Song emperor (posthumously Emperor Gaozong of Song) and tried to organize resistance in regions that had not yet fallen to the Jin.
+The prince of Kang was enthroned as the new Song emperor (posthumously Emperor Gaozong of Song) and tried to organise resistance in regions that had not yet fallen to the Jin.